-You can use Code Blocks to add custom code to a page, blog post, sidebar, or footer.
+Use Code Blocks to add custom code to a page, blog post, sidebar, footer, or other content area.
 Code Blocks are good options if you want to embed third-party widgets or customize pages beyond what's possible with other blocks.
-You can also use Code Blocks to display code snippets or render HTML and Markdown.
+You can also use Code Blocks to render HTML and Markdown or display code snippets.

-To learn more about choosing the best block for custom content, visit Embed Blocks vs. Code Blocks.
+To learn more about choosing the best block for your custom content, visit Embed Blocks vs. Code Blocks.

 Add a Code Block